Socially, ethically and sustainably responsible luxury fashion

 We design for people who inspire us who are: positive, fun and engaging.
 Our friends and future friends- surrounded by a vast network of people- happy to balance life, work and play.

 We create clothes that works for you; embracing your intellectuality as much as your physical form.
 Clothing that helps you choose and define your own success; whatever that may be.
 Pieces that stand-alone or are easily mixed with others, working for and alongside you… because the world is a playground and life is a ride.

 The world we live in and our fellow humans are precious resources that we want to positively impact.
 Which is why we produce our clothes in Britain; with ethically and sustainably resourced fabrics and components.
-A percentage of our profits go into improving the lives of people facing difficult living and working conditions around the world and making the world a better, healthier place, for all.

 Corporate social responsibility and social impact